First things first: how are you doing?

 If you’re in a position to provide something meaningful to your community, then this is the perfect opportunity.
 Peloton has aced this.

 First: are we overwhelmed?
 Insert obvious answer here.
 Second: the need for community and movement is crucial right now.
-And Peloton is offering free use of their app for 90 days, which if you were following the coronavirus spread in China, seems like an excellent time to sign up.
+And Peloton is offering free use of their app for 90 days, which if you were following the Covid19 spread in China, seems like an excellent time to sign up.

 - If your brand is well slated to seriously help people during this time CALL IT OUT.